Ser9ei/u-boot_mtk/README.md

    partition from 192.168.1.1/factory.html and 192.168.1.1/uboot.html respectively.
    For Xiaomi routers http server maybe reached by the 192.168.31.1 ip, it depend on envoriment from the Config/BootEnv partition values.
 ![firmware](https://user-images.githubusercontent.com/61657001/231694117-161912d1-38ab-465a-b424-1948591c48ed.jpg)

 ![uboot](https://user-images.githubusercontent.com/61657001/231694190-ee70e38d-673c-4eec-9328-42dc966e81b1.jpg)

 ![factory](https://user-images.githubusercontent.com/61657001/231694218-3a3a6bd5-16ab-4556-803e-012cc8546efa.jpg)

 3. Also you can use TFTP client or ASUS Firmware Restoration (device IP-address is 192.168.1.1).
 Some devices with usb port can also support Recovery from USB storage.

 NOTE:
+- Usually, Xiaomi router has 192.168.31.1 address, so please remeber about it and find you router in the failsafe repair mode by this address or modify u-boot enviriments for ip address to the 192.168.1.1
 - U-Boot will perform switch to Recovery mode on flash content integrity fail.
 - Alert LED(s) is blinking in Recovery mode and on erasing/flashing.
 - To Recovery from USB storage, place FW image with a filename 'root_uImage' to first